Bath & Body

 Consistency is Key

 KP will return if you stop treatment.
+I've tested this accidentally—skip a few weeks and the bumps come right back.
 Think of your loofah routine as ongoing maintenance rather than a one-time cure.
+Once you're in the habit, it only takes a few extra minutes in the shower.

 When to See a Dermatologist